-5.6.3.4 Time limits applying to scores published after 1300 on the day before the last flying day will also be reduced to one hour on or after the last flying day of the event.
+5.6.2 5.16.2 Time limits applying to scores published after 1300 on the day before the last flying day will also be reduced to one hour on or after the last flying day of the event.

-5.7 TREATMENT OF PROTESTS (GS 6.3.10)
+5.7 14 TREATMENT OF PROTESTS PROTEST PROCEDURE

-5.7.1 THE EVENT DIRECTOR MUST PRESENT THE PROTEST TO THE JURY PRESIDENT WITHOUT DELAY.
+5.7.1 5.14.1 THE EVENT DIRECTOR MUST PRESENT THE PROTEST TO THE JURY PRESIDENT WITHOUT DELAY.
 THE JURY PRESIDENT SHALL CALL A MEETING OF THE JURY AS SOON AS POSSIBLE AND IN ANY CASE WITHIN 24 HOURS OF RECEIVING A PROTEST.
+(S1 An3 8.4)

-5.7.2 THE JURY SHALL HEAR ALL INVOLVED PARTIES ON THE MATTER OF ANY PROTEST, APPLYING THE RELEVANT FAI REGULATIONS AND THE RULES FOR THE EVENT.
+5.7.2 5.14.2 THE JURY SHALL HEAR ALL INVOLVED PARTIES ON THE MATTER OF ANY PROTEST, APPLYING THE RELEVANT FAI REGULATIONS AND THE RULES FOR THE EVENT.
+(GS 6.3.2 part)

-5.7.3 THE PRESIDENT OF THE JURY SHALL REPORT THE RESULT AND A SUMMARY OF ANY RELEVANT CONSIDERATIONS IN WRITING TO THE EVENT DIRECTOR WITHOUT DELAY, WHO SHALL MAKE PUBLIC THE PRESIDENT’S REPORT.
+5.7.3 5.14.3 THE PRESIDENT OF THE JURY SHALL REPORT THE RESULT AND A SUMMARY OF ANY RELEVANT CONSIDERATIONS IN WRITING TO THE EVENT DIRECTOR WITHOUT DELAY, WHO SHALL MAKE PUBLIC THE PRESIDENT’S REPORT.
+(GS 6.3.2 part)

+5.19 PROOF OF RULES VIOLATION

+THE PRODUCTION AND DEMONSTRATION OF EVIDENCE FOR ANY ALLEGED INFRINGEMENT BY A COMPETITOR ALWAYS RESTS ENTIRELY WITH THE EVENT OFFICIALS.
+RULES SHALL NOT BE WRITTEN IN ORDER TO OBLIGE THE COMPETITOR TO PROVE HIS COMPLIANCE WITH THE RULES OR HIS INNOCENCE IN CASE OF ALLEGED INFRINGEMENT. (moved here from 13.5)

+5.20 PROTEST AFTER AN EVENT

+ARE NOT PERMISSIBLE FOR ANY CIA SANCTIONED EVENT.
+(S1 An3 8.10)

-5.8 RETURN OF DEPOSIT (GS 6.3.8)
+5.8 21 RETURN OF DEPOSIT PROTEST FEE

 THE PROTEST FEE IS RETURNABLE ONLY IF THE PROTEST IS WITHDRAWN PRIOR TO THE BEGINNING OF THE EFFECTIVE TREATMENT OF THE PROTEST, OR IF IT IS DECIDED THAT THE PROTEST IS WELL FOUNDED.
+(GS 6.3 part)

-5.9 JURY APPROVAL OF SCORES & PRIZEGIVING (GS 5.4.2.7.2, 4.15.1)
+5.9 22 JURY APPROVAL OF SCORES & PRIZEGIVING

-5.9.1 The last action of the Jury is to verify and approve the competition results of the event and declare the event valid providing it has been conducted in accordance with the rules and the decisions of the Jury.
+5.9 22.1 The last action of the Jury is to verify and approve the competition results of the event and declare the event valid providing it has been conducted in accordance with the rules and the decisions of the Jury.
+(GS 5.2.4.7 part)

-5.9.2 THE scores OF THE EVENT SHALL BE FINAL ONLY AFTER ALL PROTEST HAVE BEEN DEALT WITH BY THE JURY AND THE JURY HAS CEASED ITS FUNCTIONS.
+5.9 22.2 THE scores OF THE EVENT SHALL BE FINAL ONLY AFTER ALL PROTEST HAVE BEEN DEALT WITH BY THE JURY AND THE JURY HAS CEASED ITS FUNCTIONS.
 THE FINAL scores MUST BE MADE PUBLIC BEFORE THE PRIZE-GIVING IS HELD.
+(S1 An3 9)